MarioRP-01/softwear-test/docker/docker_documentation.md

 ### **Docker Compose - Application Execution**

-You can use the docker-compose.yml file in the docker directory in order to run the app with docker compose.
+You need to install the docker client and docker-compose.You would use the docker-compose.yml file in the docker directory.

 You need to specify an email for your mail service.
 If you don't, the application's mail service will not work.
 You should specify it in a environment variable named MAILER_EMAIL.